The Best Sisig In NYC10 great sizzling sisig platters across the city.

-Right underneath the 7 train line on Roosevelt Ave in Woodside, Renee’s has been making excellent Filipino food since 1992.
-But even in 2020, this casual neighborhood spot has people lining up for a seat on its tiny sidewalk patio.
-One of the many reasons this place is so popular is its sisig, made exclusively with pieces of pig head.
-The result is a crunchy meat salad with grilled onions and a sprinkle of crunchy chicharron.
-The chunks of pork are so nicely charred, it seems each individual piece gets its own real estate on the grill—only to be removed just a second before it gets too crispy.
+Renee’s has been making excellent Filipino food in Woodside since 1992.
+Decades later, this casual neighborhood spot still has people lining up for sisig under the lanterns and wooden utensils mounted on its walls.
+Renee’s sisig is made exclusively with pieces of pig head, and the result is a meat salad with grilled onions and a sprinkle of crunchy chicharron.
+The chunks of pork are so nicely charred, it seems like each individual piece gets its own real estate on the grill—only to be removed just a second before it gets too crispy.

-Right next door to Renee’s, Kusina is the new neighbor with a big personality.
-Its curbside patio has a DJ booth, two covered seating areas, and feels about as close to a party restaurant as you can find in the midst of a global pandemic.
-The food here is great, especially the sisig, which involves pieces of caramelized pork cooked with soy sauce, giving the dish both sweet and salty elements.
+Right next door to Renee’s, Kusina is a lively Filipino restaurant with different bands playing on the weekend, and a comedy-karaoke night every Thursday.
+All the food is great here, but we especially love the sisig.
+It involves pieces of caramelized pork cooked with soy sauce, giving the dish both sweet and salty elements.
 Order it with an egg on top and record yourself taking the first bite so you’ll have something to watch the next time you need a reminder of what happiness looks like.

 This BYOB Filipino spot in Carroll Gardens is a great place to know about for a handful of reasons.
 Those who live nearby have probably already taken advantage of the spacious backyard patio, since it rarely gets packed.
-But their pork sisig is easily some of the best we’ve had in Brooklyn, and you should consider ordering two portions of it.
-A pleasantly sour platter of tender meat topped with raw egg and huge chunks of chicharron, someone needs this entree catered at their wedding.
-The only downside is that the portion size: it’s way too small.
-So take our advice and order at least one per person, and try a few other things on their menu like the tuna kilawin with chunks of fresh mango and taro chips.
+But their pork sisig is easily some of the best we’ve had in Brooklyn, and you should consider getting two portions of it because one order is annoyingly small (our only complaint).
+A pleasantly sour platter of tender meat topped with raw egg and huge chunks of chicharron, this dish would be the star at any dinner party.

-Unlike the other three Woodside Filipino spots on this guide, the sisig at Tito Rad’s Grill is made up entirely of pork belly.
+Like the lechon kawali sisig at Max’s, the one at this Woodside spot is made up entirely of pork belly.
 And like a great French 75 or your high school skincare routine, this sisig proves that a little bit of lemon juice can go a long way.
-Each bite of nicely acidic meat overtakes your innocent taste buds with all things sweet, charred, chewy, and crunchy.
-With sisig this special, and in such huge portions, Tito’s is a great spot to try with a small group - whether that means eating inside their casual dining room or getting takeout to bring home is totally up to you.
+Each sweet, charred, chewy, and crunchy bite of meat has pleasant notes of acid.
+With sisig this special, and in such huge portions, Tito’s is a great spot to try with a small group in their long dining room, which is decorated with a mural of their storefront (just in case you forget where you are).